mnylc/cit-toolkit/pages/staff.md

 ## Chris Stanton
 **Metadata Specialist, Empire State Digital Network**

-Chris facilitates the harvesting and ingestion of metadata records from libraries, archives and cultural heritage institutions throughout New York State into the Empire State Digital Network (ESDN) repository for contribution to the Digital Public Library of America.
+Chris facilitates the harvesting and ingestion of metadata records from libraries, archives and cultural heritage institutions throughout New York State into the Empire State Digital Network (ESDN) repository for contribution to the Digital Public Library of America (DPLA).

+Chris also works on METRO's hosted digital collection service, Digital Culture of Metropolitan New York (dcmny.org), where he is primarily responsible for metadata creation and facilitating the ingest of partner content into the repository.

 Prior to joining METRO in 2014, Chris worked for four years as a Collection Description Librarian at the National Library of New Zealand (NLNZ).
 While in New Zealand, he was involved in the successful implementation of RDA at the National Library and was also a member of the libraries’ BibFrame Working Group.
 Prior to joining the NLNZ, he worked for two years at the OCLC Office of Research where he was responsible for supporting the F.A.S.T.
 (Faceted Application of Subject Terminology) project.
 Chris holds an M.L.I.S. from Kent State University and a B.A. in History from Miami University.

 ## Kerri Willette
 **Deputy Director**

-Kerri manages and coordinates activities of the Empire State Digital Network (ESDN), a statewide service hub for the Digital Public Library of America (DPLA).
-ESDN is being administered by METRO in collaboration with eight allied regional library councils collectively working as NY 3Rs Association, Inc.
+Kerri partners closely with everyone on staff to grow and enhance METRO's organizational infrastructure.
+In addition to her administrative role at METRO, Kerri coordinates activities of the Empire State Digital Network (ESDN), a statewide service hub for the Digital Public Library of America (DPLA).

 Kerri has worked with digital collections and content in academic, museum, and consortial settings since 2001.
-Most recently, she was Emerging Technologies Librarian and the University of Wisconsin-Parkside.
-Her career has included project planning, metadata creation, and digital project work at various institutions in Chicago including DePaul University Libraries, The School of the Art Institute of Chicago, and Columbia College Chicago Library.
+Her career has included project planning, metadata creation, and digital project work at various institutions in the midwest including DePaul University Libraries, The School of the Art Institute of Chicago, Columbia College Chicago Library, and the University of Wisconsin-Parkside.
 Kerri received her MLS from the University of Illinois Graduate School of Library and Information Science LEEP program in 2005.